 As a doctor of chiropractic, I also want to share my concerns that the current debate on the future of health policy in the United States (Medicare for all vs. improving Obamacare vs. let insurance companies dictate public policy) doesn’t adequately address the health care chasm in this country.

 As much as I feel that our health care system needs more equitable access, there’s another issue.
-So many of the determinants of health aren’t “medical care” based but are social, environmental and economic.
+So much of our health doesn’t depend on “medical care” but is due to social, environmental and economic factors.

 For a start, we have to strongly reclaim ownership of our air, water, and other natural resources.